Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Method

+\myparagraph{Cosine similarity for box classifier.} Inspired by Wang \etal \cite{wang2020few}, we use a cosine-similarity-based classifier in the bounding box predictor.
+We note the weight matrix of the box classifier as $\mathrm{W} = [\mathrm{w}_1, \mathrm{w}_2, \dots, \mathrm{w}_c]$, where $\mathrm{w}_c \in \mathbb{R}^d$ is the class-wise weight vector and $d$ is the dimension of the aggregated features.
+Thus, the classification score for the $i^\mathrm{th}$ RoI and class $c$ can be written as:

+where $\alpha$ is a scaling factor, set to 20 in all experiments.
+The instance-level feature normalization used in this cosine-similarity-based classifier was found empirically to be helpful in reducing the intra-class variance and improving the detection accuracy of novel classes.

-\subsubsection{Few-shot viewpoint estimation.}
+\subsubsection{Few-shot Viewpoint Estimation.}

 For few-shot viewpoint estimation, we rely on the recently proposed PoseFromShape~\cite{Xiao2019PoseFromShape} architecture to implement our network.
-To create class data $\dataC_c$, we transform the 3D models in the dataset into point clouds by uniformly sampling points on the surface, with coordinates in the normalized object canonical space.
-The query encoder $\QueryEncoder$ and class encoder $\ClassEncoder$ (cf.\ Fig.\,\ref{fig:overview}(b)) correspond respectively to the image encoder ResNet-18~\cite{He2015ResNet} and shape encoder PointNet~\cite{Qi2016PointNetDL} in PoseFromShape.
-By aggregating the query features and class features, we estimate the three Euler angles using a three-layer fully-connected (FC) sub-network as the predictor:
+To create class data $\dataC_c$, we transform the 3D models in the dataset into point clouds by uniformly sampling points on the surface, with coordinates in a normalized, canonical object space.
+The query encoder $\QueryEncoder$ and class encoder $\ClassEncoder$ (cf.\ Figure~\ref{fig:overview}(b)) correspond respectively to the image encoder ResNet-18~\cite{He2015ResNet} and shape encoder PointNet~\cite{Qi2016PointNetDL} in PoseFromShape.
+By aggregating the query features and class features, we estimate the three Euler angles via the predictor $\Predictor$, which is implemented as a three-layer fully-connected network of sizes 800, 400, 200, each layer being followed by a batch normalization and ReLU activation:

-where $\crop(\predImg(\dataQ), \predBox(\dataQ))$ indicates that the query features are extracted from the image patch after cropping the object.
-Unlike the object detection making a prediction for each class and aggregating them together to obtain the final outputs, here we only make the viewpoint prediction for the object class $\predCls(\dataQ)$ by passing the corresponding class data through the network.
+where $\crop(\predImg(\dataQ), \predBox(\dataQ))$ indicates that the query features are extracted from the object-centred crops.
+Unlike the object detection making a prediction for each class, here we only make the prediction for the object class $\predCls(\dataQ)$ by passing the corresponding class data through the network.
 We also use the mixed classification-and-regression viewpoint estimator of~\cite{Xiao2019PoseFromShape}: the output consists of angular bin classification scores and within-bin offsets for three Euler angles: azimuth ($\predAzi$), elevation ($\predEle$), and in-plane rotation ($\predInp$).

-\subsubsection{Feature aggregation.}
+\subsubsection{Feature Aggregation.}

-In recent few-shot object detection methods such as MetaYOLO~\cite{YOLO-FS2019} and Meta R-CNN~\cite{metarcnn2019}, feature are aggregated by reweighting the query features $\featQ$ according to the output $\featC$ of the class encoder $\ClassEncoder$:
+In recent few-shot object detection methods such as FSRW~\cite{YOLO-FS2019} and Meta R-CNN~\cite{metarcnn2019}, features are aggregated by reweighting the query features $\featQ$ according to the output $\featC$ of the class encoder $\ClassEncoder$: